esteinig/brick/README.md

 docker compose build tests && docker compose run --rm tests
 ```

-Release branches (`release/**`) can be used to auto bump version and generate the changelog for example byt using `git checkout -b release/$(cog bump --dry-run --auto) && cog bump --auto`.
+Release branches (`release/**`) can be used to auto bump version and generate the changelog for example by using `git checkout -b release/$(cog bump --dry-run --auto) && cog bump --auto`.
 I am not sure if `cocogitto` is stable yet, it may be worthwhile checking version bumps before creating the branch with `cog bump --dry-run --auto`.
+A new PR is created with the updated `CHANGELOG.md` and version bumps from `cocogitto`, which can then be merged into main (`release.yml`).

-Releases are deployed to the production server on merge into `main` using the `cicd-prod.yml` action workflow.
+Releases are deployed to the production server on creation of a new release (`cicd-prod.yml`).
 Tests are run with the `test.yml` action workflow on push any test branch (`test/**`).
 One can create a release branch and before merging into `main` simply checkout and push a new test branch of the release to trigger the unit testing action for example `git checkout -b test/0.3.0 && git push origin test/0.3.0`.

 </details>

 ## Dependencies

-`BRICK` would not be possible without the amazing work of bioinformaticians and researchers who make their software available open-source.
+`BRICK` would not be possible without the relentless work of bioinformaticians and researchers developing open-soource software for the community.
 If you use their tools in the visualization, please cite the following publications:

 > [Altschul et al. (1990)](https://pubmed.ncbi.nlm.nih.gov/2231712/) - Basic local alignment search tool - Journal of Molecular Biology